ashwath92/sparkify-data-lake/README.md

 'artist',  'auth',  'firstName',  'gender',  'itemInSession',  'lastName',  'length',  'level',  'location',  'method',  'page',  'registration',  'sessionId',  'song',  'status',  'ts',  'userAgent',  'userId'

 ### Description of Data Model:
 We import data into Spark from the log and song files which are stored in Amazon S3.
 This data, after processing in Spark, is written out to a bunch of partitioned Parquet files (one set of Parquet files for each of the tables) in S3.
-Let's now take a look at the tables.
+These tables form a star schema -- there is one central fact table surrounded by four dimension tables.
+These tables are described below.

 #### Dimension tables
 1. songs: contains information about songs.
 This is fetched from the song data.
 Columns: song_id, title, artist_id, year, duration.